You spend a lot more time with AI than you think.

 Narrow Artificial Intelligence

 The AI that we currently know and love is defined as narrow AI.
-Narrow AI works within a very limited context.
+Narrow AI works within a very limited context; strong AI works within a broad context.

 Really, all Narrow AI is good at is performing basic, one-function tasks.
 Some common functions of Narrow AI are speech, motor functions, voice recognition, or computing.